jdeguire/pic32clang_docs/README.md

 You also need the `myst-parser` package.
 Install that from `pip` or your system's package manager.

 ## Building the Docs
-To build the docs into a series of HTML files, simply run `make html' from this directory.
+To build the docs into a series of HTML files, simply run `make html` from this directory.
 On Windows, the `make.bat` file should run.
 On other systems, GNU Make will be run and will use the `Makefile` in this directory.

+## Editing the Docs
+These documents are written using the MyST flavor of Markdown.
+Learn more at the official [MyST website](https://myst-parser.readthedocs.io).
+If you use Visual Studio Code, the `MyST-Markdown` plugin is very handy.

+I still have a lot to learn about Markdown and MyST, so feel free to improve these documents!

 ## License
 See the LICENSE file for the full thing, but basically this is licensed using the BSD 3-clause license because I don't know anything about licenses and that one seemed good.

+## Trademarks
+This project and the similarly-named ones make references to "PIC32", "SAM", "XC32", and "MPLAB" products from Microchip Technology.
+Those names are trademarks or registered trademarks of Microchip Technology.

+These project also refer to "Arm", "ARM", "Cortex", and "CMSIS", which are all trademarks of Arm Limited.

+These projects are all independent efforts not affiliated with, endorsed, sponsored, or otherwise approved by Microchip Technology nor Arm Limited.